TheCoderSingh/hackerrivals-website/public/sponsor-proposal.md

 ## Call to Action

-Join us in creating the world's first eSports hackathon experience.
+Join us in creating the world's first eSports style hackathon experience.
 This is your opportunity to be part of something revolutionary while gaining unprecedented access to engaged technical talent and innovation-focused communities.

 **Next Steps:**